yangit/flactyl/README.md

 - Nice!Nano positioned right under the keys, hiding itself, without need for manual wiring (because of that PCBs are non reversible)
 - Can fit huge batteries
 - Magnetic stripe to securely fasten to the table
-- The tentable table seen on the photos is from HumanScale

 ## Videos and links